-Public authorities (whether large, medium or small entities) are already required (since 2017) to operate payroll for any workers caught by the IR35 rules, but from April 2020 must comply with a new process as relayed later in this article.
+Public authorities (whether large, medium or small entities) are already required (since 2017) to operate payroll for any workers caught by the IR35 rules, but from April 2021 they must comply with a new process as relayed later in this article.

 2. Other large and medium size entities

-An incorporated entity is large or medium if any two of the following apply:
+An incorporated entity is large or medium size if any two of the following apply:

-- Annual turnover (excluding donations and voluntary income): more than £10.2m
+- Annual turnover (excluding donations and voluntary income): more than £10.2 million

-An unincorporated entity (such as a charitable trust) is medium or large if its annual turnover (excluding donations and voluntary income) exceeds £10.2m.
+An unincorporated entity (such as a charitable trust) is medium or large if its annual turnover (excluding donations and voluntary income) exceeds £10.2 million.

 What are the new requirements?

 Charities and organisations caught by the new rules must review each of their contracts to determine whether or not the IR35 rules apply.
-The charity must prepare a ‘Status Determination Statement’ (SDS) which explains the charity’s determination and the reason for that determination.
+The charity must prepare a ‘Status Determination Statement’ (SDS) which explains the charity’s determination and the reasoning for it.
 The SDS must then be given to the worker and their personal service company (or if contracting with an agency, to that agency).

 If the outcome of the SDS is that the IR35 rules apply, then the worker must go onto the charity’s payroll with tax and NICs deducted, before the net payment is made to the worker’s personal service company.